 Start A Free EvaluationDrawbacks to Applying for SSDI and Retirement

 This can backfire on some people, however.
-If you apply for early retirement but do not receive approval for your SSDI claim, you may be stuck drawing a smaller amount of retirement for the rest of your life.
+If you apply for early retirement but do not receive approval for your SSDI claim, you may be stuck drawing a smaller retirement amount for the rest of your life.

-If this happened to you, a lawyer may be able to help you appeal the SSDI denial.
+If this happens to you, a lawyer can help you appeal the SSDI denial.
 However, you have only 60 days to file this appeal after receiving a notice about the SSA’s decision, so contact an attorney as soon as possible after you receive a denial.

 We can address all the legal hurdles that may be keeping you from getting a fair settlement.